distributev/wordpress-custom-comments-facebook/README.md

 }
 add_filter('comment_form_submit_button', 't_comment_form_submit_button');

+## C. Testing

-6. Open a single post in site.
+1. Open a single post in site.
 Scroll down to comments area.
 If you are logged in - logout and login again with facebook - click on Login with Facebook button.
-Logout again and login as admin.
 Open wp-admin->Settings->Discussions.
 Scroll down to Avatars.
 Will see avatars as avatar from facebook.
-Here  Avatar Display - checked and select which avatar to display
+Here  Avatar Display - checked and select which avatar to display.
+Logout again and login as admin.
+Avatars preserved from facebook.

+2. Open in another browser a site single post.
+Scroll down to comment area - Leave a Reply.
+Will be textarea fields, 3 default comment text fields and 4 additional text fields from Pods.
+Beneath 2 buttons - Login with Facebook and Connect with Facebook and Submit.
+Write in all fields.
+Click on Login with Facebook.
+Use this browser as site visitor,  with other Facebook account.
+Will be loged in as user.
+In first browser you are logged in as admin.
+Check admin email.
+Comment Email notification  received.
+Open admin->User->All users.
+Will see a new user added with his facebook account, role subscriber.